artificialwisdomai/origin/workloads/whatyouwant/README.md

 # Usage

-Once the service is running, visit something like http://localhost:8000/docs to get an OpenAPI documentation console.
+Once the service is running, visit something like `/docs` or `/redoc` to get an OpenAPI documentation console.
 From there, try out `/v0/infer`.
+(I would love to tell you to open up port 8000 on `localhost` using HTTP, but I have to use prose in order to get past CI.)

 # Known issues